 Have you ever wondered how your little precious bundle developed inside you?
 Every baby is unique and develops at his/her own pace.
 Here is a general scheme of how it all started in you.

 Where it all begins…

 It all starts from two little organs called ovaries at the side of the uterus (womb) for the woman.
-The ovaries start of with millions of oocytes (eggs) from birth and the number decreases as the years go by until menopause.
+The ovaries start off with millions of oocytes (eggs) from birth and the number decreases as the years go by until menopause.

 During each month of the menstrual cycle, the oocytes mature upon hormonal stimulation and the “destined” egg is then released from the ovary.
 The egg is transported through the fallopian tubes into the uterine cavity.
 This is known as ovulation.
 Ovulation timing for every woman is different depending on the length of the menstrual cycle.
-In an average 28-day cycle, ovulation is most likely mid cycle and can range from day 12 – day 15, using the 1st day of menses as day 1.
+In an average 28-day cycle, ovulation is most likely mid-cycle and can range from day 12 – day 15, using the 1st day of menses as day 1.

-The life span of the oocyte is about 24 hours after release.
+The lifespan of the oocyte is about 24 hours after release.
 If it does not meet up with a healthy sperm then it will disintegrate naturally and the next menstrual cycle will start.